My experiences with different boats on 3-9 month Expeditions !

 They are meant for fast flowing waters and on big rivers or lakes they are a real nuisance !

-To me incomprehensible, because also Grabner should know of the 32 kg flight baggage regulations ...
+This is incomprehensible to me, because the Grabner company should also be aware of the 32 kg flight baggage regulations ...

-There were people with the Grabner on the Yukon all the way to the coast, but I would never use such boat because I know the advantages of a real expedition boat!
+There have been people who have gone down the Yukon to the coast with a Grabner.
+But I would never use such a boat, because I know the advantages of a real expedition boat!

 A little tip on the side, a folding boat can be easily driven with a canoe Bendshaft paddle.